latex3/babel/docs/guides/which-method-for-which-language.md

-# Which method for which language
+# Which method and font for which language

 > *Improve this page!
 Feel free to draft a pull request [on GitHub](https://github.com/latex3/babel/tree/docs/docs)*.